sefm-conference/2025/_pages/venue.md

 order: 8
 published: true
 ---
-SEFM 2025 will take place at the University of Aveiro (UA) in Portugal.
+SEFM 2025 will take place at the University of Castilla-La Mancha (UCLM) in Toledo, Spain.

 <!--
 - **The main conference** will take place in (...)